CS340-21/oss/owencqueen.md

 I got a response back from the maintainers of the repository.
 They said that they were not accepting contributions because the repository contained a university project.
 Therefore, I did not try further to submit this pull request.

 ### Instance 300
-I have not yet received a response from the owner of the repository.
+I did not receive a response from the owner of the repository.